-Field experiments were was conducted at Regional research station, Aruppukottai, Tamil Nadu Agricultural University, Tamil Nadu during rabi season of 2016 and 2017 with the test variety SVPR - 2.
-The experimental site comes under the Southern agro-climatic zone of Tamil Nadu and geographically situated at 9º 33’N latitude, 78º 05’ E longitude and at an altitude of 50 m above mean sea level.
-North East Monsoon season was found more favourable in Aruppukottai region since 42 percent of annual rainfall is being received during this monsoon season.
-The soil of the experimental fields was medium deep, well drained vertisol (Type Chromusterts).
+Field experiments were was conducted at the Regional research station, Aruppukottai, Tamil Nadu Agricultural University, Tamil Nadu during rabi season of 2016, and 2017 with the cotton crop using the test variety SVPR - 2.
+The experimental site comes under the Southern agro-climatic zone of Tamil Nadu and geographically situated at 9º 33’N latitude, 78º 05’ E longitude, and at an altitude of 50 m above mean sea level.
+North-East Monsoon season was found more favorable in the Aruppukottai region since 42 percent of annual rainfall is being received during this monsoon season.
+The soil of the experimental fields was medium-deep, well-drained vertisol (Type Chromusterts).
 The soil is low in available nitrogen, low in available phosphorus and high in available potassium status.
-All package of practices were carried out as per recommendation of (CPG, 2020).
+All packages of practices were carried out as per the recommendation of (CPG, 2020).

-The experiment was laid out in split plot design, replicated thrice.
+The experiment was laid out in split-plot design, replicated thrice.
 The main plot treatments consisted of different in-situ moisture conservation measures viz., Broad Bed and Furrows (I1), Ridges and Furrows (I2) and Compartmental Bunding (I3).
-The subplot comprises with stress management practices viz., Soil application of pusa hydrogel @ 5 kg ha-1 (S1), Soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of 1% KCl (S2) , Soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of 5% Kaolin (S3), Soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 (S4), Soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of Salicylic acid 100 ppm (S5) and Control (S6).
+The subplot comprises with stress management practices viz., Soil application of Pusa hydrogel @ 5 kg ha-1 (S1), Soil application of pusa hydrogel @ 5 kg ha-1 + foliar spray of 1% KCl (S2) , Soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of 5% Kaolin (S3), Soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of PPFM @ 500 ml ha-1 (S4), Soil application of Pusa hydrogel @ 5 kg ha-1 + foliar spray of Salicylic acid 100 ppm (S5) and Control (S6).

 Broad bed furrow (BBF)

-Broad bed furrow were formed with bed size of 120 cm and furrow size of 30 cm with the depth of 15 cm on either side with a gradient of 0.8 per cent using the tractor drawn broad bed furrow former.
+Broad bed furrow was formed with a bed size of 120 cm and furrow size of 30 cm with a depth of 15 cm on either side with a gradient of 0.8 per cent using the tractor-drawn broad bed furrow former.

 Ridges and furrows (RF)

-Ridges and furrows were formed at 45 cm spacing by using the tractor drawn ridge plough.
+Ridges and furrows were formed at 45 cm spacing by using the tractor-drawn ridge plough.

 Compartmental bunding (CB)

-Small bunds of 15 cm width and 15cm height were formed in both directions (across and along the slope) to divide the field into small compartments by using manual labour with spade.
+Small bunds of 15 cm width and 15cm height were formed in both directions (across and along the slope) to divide the field into small compartments by using manual labor with a spade.

 Method of PUSA gel application

 The desired amount of hydrogel (5 kg ha-1) was mixed with dry and fine sand of less than 0.25 mm size in 1:10 ratio, in order to distribute uniformly along the row.
-Sand mixed hydrogel was applied in line where seed was sown (Narjary et al., 2013).
+The sand mixed hydrogel was applied in line where the seed was sown (Narjary et al., 2013).

 Foliar application to alleviate stress

-Calculated quantity of foliar solution was sprayed to the respective treatment plots using hand operated knapsack sprayer fitted with fan type WFN 40 nozzle by controlled droplet application method at moisture stress.
+Calculated quantity of foliar solution was sprayed to the respective treatment plots using hand-operated knapsack sprayer fitted with fan type WFN 40 nozzle by controlled droplet application method at moisture stress.

 The potassium enhanced drought tolerance in plants by mitigating harmful effects by increasing translocation and by maintaining water balance.
 The required quantity of 10 g Kcl dissolved in one litre of water and spray solution was prepared at the time of spray.

-Kaolin is an antitranspirant, it was applied as a suspension to plant canopies and forms a film on leaves that increases reflection and reduces absorption of light.
+Kaolin is an antitranspirant; it was applied as a suspension to plant canopies and forms a film on leaves that increases reflection and reduces the absorption of light.
 The required quantity of 50 g Kaolin dissolved in one litre of water and spray solution was prepared at the time of spray.

-Pink pigmented facultative methylobacteria (PPFM) are widely explored for its plant growth promotion and induction of defence mechanisms in plant.
+Pink pigmented facultative methylobacteria (PPFM) are widely explored for plant growth promotion and induction of defense mechanisms in plants.
 The required quantity of 500 ml of PPFM dissolved in 500 liters of water and spray solution was prepared at the time of spray.